-OMAHA – WhyArts is the recipient of a $7,500 grant from the Lincoln Financial Foundation for a new project designed to inspire movement in people with disabilities.
+OMAHA – Thanks to grants from the Lincoln Financial Foundation, The Omaha School Foundation and OCF Community Enrichment Fund, WhyArts has developed a new program designed to inspire movement with people with disabilities.

-The project – titled “Across the Floor” – will develop an adaptive dance-based curriculum that allows students with disabilities to experience the benefits of exercise and social interaction in a safe and positive environment.
+The project – titled “Across the Floor” – is an adaptive dance-based curriculum that allows students with disabilities to experience in a safe and positive environment, the benefits of exercise along with social emotional skills while getting ready for a big dance.

 For more information about WhyArts, visit www.whyartsinc.org.
 For more information about the Lincoln Financial Foundation, visit www.lfg.com/public/aboutus/lincolnfinancialfoundation.